Make Your Calling and Election Sure - 2 Peter 1:10

 Basic Context of 2 Peter 1:1-11

 Peter continues and gives a list of traits of what this looks like in the maturing Christian's life (2 Pet.
 1:5-7).
 He reveals that these traits are fruit (growing evidence) of being rooted in Christ.
 We are not saved BY them, but UNTO them (Eph.
-2:8-10), nor are they perfected in us this side of glory.
+2:8-10).
+These traits are they perfected in us this side of glory.
 However, these maturing traits are evidence of our election that will never fail (2 Pet.
 1:10-11).

 Election, Assurance, and an Ongoing Active Faith